-I am an urban and social geographer with growing interest in cultural political economy.
 I took up my position as Lecturer in Geography at the Open University in January 2020.
 Before joining the OU, I worked at the London School of Hygiene & Tropical Medicine as a Research Fellow on Department of Health and Social Care-funded research into regions, integrated care and the NHS.
 Prior to that, I was based as a Research Fellow at the University of Manchester researching Health and Social Care Devolution in Greater Manchester for a project co-funded by the Health Foundation and NIHR.
 I worked as a Policy Officer at the Academy of Social Sciences, with the University of Bristol/DCLG organising an ESRC Seminar Series on Ways of Neighbourhood Working and Knowing and as a Research Associate on Localism and Connected Neighbourhood Planning at the University of Birmingham.
 I completed my Geography PhD at the University of Birmingham in 2015.

 Although I don't like to pin these things down too much, broadly speaking, my research sits somewhere between urban, social and political geography.
 Much of my recent research has related to what might - or might not - be termed the spatial politics of health and care, spanning devolution, policy mobilities and the connections forged between place, health and economy.
 I have always enjoyed collaborative research and tend to publish within and beyond the discipline of geography, but have a long-standing interest in the contemporary reconfiguring of relational and territorial geographies and what this might mean for politics and policy.